spann-pediatrics/HMO-Dashboard/README.md

 The goal is to make HMO data comparable across studies so it can be analyzed in tools like Tableau, Power BI, or Python.

-This repository is designed so that someone who does not code can still understand:
-- What each folder contains
-- What the data pipeline does
-- Where the cleaned outputs live
-- Which notebook to run for analysis

 ## Project Workflow (Simple Explanation)
 1. Raw HMO Excel files are placed in the raw/ folder, grouped by study (e.g., Oxford, Brooklyn, NeoBANK).
 2. The data processing pipeline (data_processing.ipynb) scans those files, identifies the correct HMO sheet and standardizes column names.